-This simple, twisted updo succeeds at showing off the beautiful, delicate details of this gown—and we love that it's not too tightly pinned or rigid.
-The result is timeless, yet still young and fresh.
+Don't discount a low and loose style!
+These ladies rock matching relaxed 'dos and we love that they're not too tightly pinned or rigid.
+The result is timeless yet still young and fresh.

 Say Yes to Bombshell Curls

 It's hard to go wrong with bombshell curls with any dress style where there's some serious back (or backless) exposure.
-We love how the long curls here fall almost perfectly into the cowl back draping of these floor length gowns—which sets up the prettiest picture of the bridesmaids as they look on at the ceremony.
+We love how the long curls here maintain uniformity among the group while the gowns have a subtle color variation to complement each lady's skin tone, which sets up the prettiest picture of the bridesmaids as they look out at the ocean.

 Go for Subtle Mismatched Styling

-Love the idea of the mismatched look, but not how far you want to really take it?
-Pair one style of dress in one specific color—in this case, a floor-length black cocktail gown—with a couple different hairstyles divided equally among your bridal party.
-(Here they went for two updos and two half-down dos, although our favorite is that cool-girl braided bun.)
+Love the idea of the mismatched look, but not sure how far you want to really take it?
+Pair one style of dress in one specific color—in this case, a floor-length black cocktail gown—with a couple of different hairstyles divided equally among your bridal party and free rein for each lady to inject her own personality into it.
+(Here they went for two ponytails, two half-down 'dos, and two down 'dos although our favorite is that cool-girl bun.)

 Coordinate 'Dos With Hues